-THE COURSES OF INSTRUCTION DEPARTMENT OF DRAWING AND PAINTING The Courses of Instruction are divided into Departments of Drawing and Painting; of Sculpture; and of Illustration.
+SCHOLARSHIPS TRAVELLING CRESSON MAY FOR COMPETITORS AWARDED BΥ PAINTING OF EXHIBITION DEPARTMENT OF DRAWING AND PAINTING The Courses of Instruction are divided into Departments of Drawing and Painting; of Sculpture; and of Illustration.
 In each of these departments there is certain prescribed work which must be done, but the departments are closely allied, the advanced students in each being not only allowed but also recommended to work in the others.
 The general method of instruction is by criticism of the work done, but the individuality of the student is not repressed by fixed methods.
-The aim is to help the student to observe accurately and record truthfully what he sees, and as he sees it.
-ANTIQUE COURSE In order that students who have had little or no training in graphic art may pursue their studies under the easiest conditions and advance naturally to higher work, a preparatory Antique Course is conducted, which includes drawing from the cast, draw- [13] ing and painting from still life, and lectures upon composition, perspective, and anatomy.
+The aim is to help the student to observe accurately and record truthfully what he sees.
+In order that students who have had little or no training in graphic art may pursue their studies under the easiest conditions and advance naturally to higher work, a preparatory Antique Course is conducted, which includes drawing from the cast, draw THE COURSES OF INSTRUCTION ANTIQUE COURSE [11] ing and painting from still life, and lectures upon composition, perspective, and anatomy.
 It comprises the following classes, and gives the student a comprehensive range of study.
-CLASSES Drawing from Cast Every morning and afternoon, every night Composition INSTRUCTORS Hugh H. Breckenridge Assisted by Daniel Garber Henry R. Poore

-Still-life Drawing and Painting Monday, Wednesday and Friday afternoons Perspective Lectures Anatomy Lectures Hugh H. Breckenridge Assisted by Joseph T. Pearson, Jr. Frank Miles Day George McClellan, M.D.
+CLASSES Drawing from Cast Every morning and afternoon, every night Composition Still-life Drawing and Painting Monday, Wednesday and Friday afternoons Perspective Lectures Anatomy Lectures INSTRUCTORS Hugh H. Breckenridge Assisted by Daniel Garber Henry R. Poore Hugh H. Breckenridge Assisted by Joseph T. Pearson, Jr. Frank Miles Day George McClellan, M.D.

 Requirements for Admission For admission to the Antique Course drawings or sketches from the solid object in any medium are required, and applicants may prepare these in the school-rooms or forward examples made for the purpose.
 The Fee for the Antique Course The fee for the Antique Course is \$30 per term, the payment of which fee entitles the student to work in the morning, afternoon, or night, or all three.
-[14] PENNSYLVANIA ACADEMY OF THE FINE ARTS DO NOT REPRODUCE WITHOUT PERMISSION

-FROM THE ARCHIVES OF

-THE LIFE AND HEAD COURSE

-The Life and Head Course comprises all the advanced classes in drawing and painting, and includes drawing and painting from the Human Figure, and drawing and painting from the Head, and from Still Life, and lectures upon Composition, Perspective and Anatomy.
+[12] The Life and Head Course comprises all the advanced classes in drawing and painting, and includes drawing and painting from the Human Figure, and drawing and painting from the Head, and from Still Life, and lectures upon Composition, Perspective and Anatomy.